 Economics B.A. or B.B.A.

-UAA faculty include Ph.D. trained economists, some of whom have joint appointments with the Institute of Social and Economic Research (ISER).
+All UAA faculty are Ph.D. trained economists, some of whom have appointments at the Institute of Social and Economic Research (ISER).
 Economics faculty do cutting-edge research in a variety of areas including natural-resource economics and experimental and behavioral economics, and have brought in millions of dollars to UAA in competitive grants.
 Faculty have co-published peer-reviewed articles with undergraduate students, and many UAA students participate in research-oriented projects and internships.
 Many students have gone on to outstanding graduate programs due to their research experiences in economics.

 Get help with tuition and education costs.
 UAA offers a number of scholarships for economics majors as well as other financial aid opportunities though the College of Business and Public Policy.
 Learn more about scholarship opportunities.

 Did you know..

 The UAA economics bachelor’s degree program is ranked in the top 10 percent of institutions internationally in the field of experimental economics.

 What can you do with an economics degree from UAA?